What diet does Hulda Clark recommend?

 Let me simplify the rather dense books she published.
 Hulda Clark discovered that all diseases have only a combination of two causes: parasites and pollution.
 The more we avoid parasites and pollution, the healthier we can be.

 We can avoid parasites by washing our produce well.
 Lugol’s Modified Sodium Iodine can be used as a veggie wash.
-The Portazone Ozonator can also be used to purify water for drinking or for soaking fruits and vegetables.
+The Oxygenius Ozonator can also be used to purify water for drinking or for soaking fruits and vegetables.
 Ozone is FDA-approved for killing micro-organisms.
 For foods that cannot be soaked in water, such as liquids or cooked food, the Food Zappicator emits a positive offset square wave frequency in 1 kHz to shatter micro-organisms to death.

 Pollution in food is not as easy to avoid.
 Almost everything that is manufactured for mass consumption is tainted with toxic chemicals to some degree.
 At the very least, the manufacturing machines are greased with petroleum instead of the more expensive food grade oils.
 Bottles and jars are required by law to be sterilized with a petroleum solvent before food and drinks can be bottled in them.
 You can thank lobbyists for Big Chemical Companies for that.